Joe Pyne: Television

 In the late 1940s into the early 1950s, television began to usurp radio as America's main medium for news, leading Pyne to experiment with a television version of his radio program.
 In 1954, Pyne hosted The Joe Pyne Show on Wilmington's WDEL-TV, which was only moderately successful and ran for just a few months.
 In 1957, he stopped hosting It's Your Nickel and sought out television jobs in Hollywood, Los Angeles, but his search lasted over a month and "nobody even talked to [him]."
 He eventually found employment in Riverside hosting a radio show very similar in format to It's Your Nickel.
 After exposing a narcotics scandal at a local high school, his popularity exploded, and soon multiple TV stations were vying for his attention.

 Pyne accepted an extremely lucrative offer — Smithsonian Magazine reports that he was paid per week, a greater salary than most sports stars, including Mickey Mantle — from KTLA in Los Angeles to host a nightly television program.
-Just as he had at WLIM, he would argue with and insult his guests on this show.
+Just as he had at WILM, he would argue with and insult his guests on this show.
 A go-to insult of his was "I could make a monkey out of you, but why should I take the credit?".
 He considered this program to be a great success, saying in a 1959 interview, "I was in the big time, had my name in lights on Sunset Blvd."
 However, after roughly six months he resigned from the show and returned to Delaware due to a family member falling ill.

 Back in Wilmington, Pyne hosted a daily radio talk show on WVUE and a weekly television companion piece on Friday nights from 11 p.m. to midnight, both of which also aired in nearby Philadelphia.
 The shows received positive reviews from critics, and Pyne told a reporter his TV show was the channel's most successful program, noting that it went from "an 0.3 to a 3.5 rating in 12 weeks."

 In early 1959, Pyne worked briefly for Montreal radio station CKGM as a talk show host.
 Later that year, he returned to Los Angeles, and by 1960 he was hosting a radio show on KABC (AM), later transferring to KLAC and eventually KTTV.

 In 1966, Pyne hosted the short-lived daytime game show Showdown on NBC.
 It was similar to other game and quiz shows of the era where teams competed to answer trivia questions, but its distinguishing feature was that when a contestant incorrectly answered a question, the chair they were sitting on would break and they'd fall to the floor.
 Showdown was cancelled after three months.